 As previously seen on Wit & Delight

 Editor’s Note: As we come to a close on January, a month where we explored the idea of becoming a recovering perfectionist, we’re sharing an article from the archives that was written in the same spirit.
 This post, penned by Megan McCarty in 2019, is a guidebook to coming to terms with the big, bad metaphorical wolf that is rejection.
-We hope you find insights within her words.
-And we hope you have a good Sunday too.
+We hope you find insights in her words.

 What’s the worst they can say?
 No?